Consultation

 Social

-• Multi-million Euro community benefit fund for local projects for a 15 year period.
+• Multi-million Euro community benefit fund for local projects.

 How can I talk to someone about the project?

-As a leading energy supplier and a responsible owner and long-term operator of renewable energy projects, Energia understands the importance of building lasting relationships with the communities we serve.
+As a leading energy supplier and a responsible owner and long-term operator of renewable energy projects, Energia Group and Vårgrønn understand the importance of building lasting relationships with the communities we serve.

 What will the wind farm look like?